-The rebrand launch is being supported by the first ever joint John Lewis & Partners and Waitrose & Partners national marketing campaign – the single biggest ever campaign for both brands outside of Christmas.
+The rebrand launch is being supported by the first-ever joint John Lewis & Partners and Waitrose & Partners national marketing campaign – the single biggest ever campaign for both brands outside of Christmas.
 The rebrand will be phased into John Lewis’ and Waitrose’s portfolio of 398 stores within 4-5 years.
-This includes rebranding of their internal courier service, websites, carrier bags, uniforms, marketing campaigns and internal point of sale shop signs.
+This includes the rebranding of their internal courier service, websites, carrier bags, uniforms, marketing campaigns and internal point of sale shop signs.

 With point of sale signs and posters being recreated with the brands new logo and messaging, the store’s new marketing message is clear with the intention to target a different generation of consumer and compete with larger department stores.

 The updated logo will now appear on the website and in new stores, as well as being phased in across branded items such as carrier bags, point of sale campaigns and in the store’s window display campaigns.

 The rebrand has been accompanied with a series of posters, being used as point of sale advertising and online social media content.
 The advertisements feature products that are stocked within the store set in unusual settings.